JohannesLks/Thesis/docs/documentation/concept1.md

     - Inspired by *FedNIDS (2025)* and *DeepFed (2023)*, the proposed methods could be adapted for federated learning, allowing multiple honeypot locations to collaborate without sharing raw logs.

 ---

-## 8. Conclusion
-This work presents a **multi-layer unsupervised anomaly detection and attack chain reconstruction framework**, integrating:

-- **Fallback autoencoders** for resource efficiency,
-- **Scalable graph learning** with dynamic edge construction,
-- **Advanced fusion** of line-level, session-level, and GNN-based anomaly signals,
-- **Improved attack chain extraction** through a two-stage clustering scheme, and
-- **Explainability** (GNNExplainer, line-level heatmaps) for operational insight.

-By testing on a **massive 500 GB unlabeled honeypot dataset** from the BSI, alongside classical labeled benchmarks such as KDD Cup 99 and NSL-KDD, this approach aims to demonstrate both **scalability** and **accuracy**.
-The proposed **Hypothetical Stability Theorem** adds a conceptual underpinning for why cohesive anomaly clusters remain statistically rare, although further simulation and proof are required.

-Overall, this architecture holds promise for practical deployment in high-volume security operations and offers a solid foundation for ongoing research into **real-time, federated, and adaptive threat intelligence** systems.